IAmSuyogJadhav/PointGraphNet/model/README.md

 ```

 ## Usage Instructions
 This directory holds the trained weights for the model, along with some example input data (in `examples/`), and some scripts for testing the model.
+The inference scripts are optimized to work with any sized data on any system, as long as the model is able to fit in the GPU/CPU memory.
+The model takes in a point cloud as input, and outputs a 3D reconstruction of the object.If the point cloud is too large, the script will automatically split it into smaller batches and run the model on each batch.
+The output of each batch is then merged together to form the final output.
+The default batch size is set to 40k points, and can be changed by changing the `MAX_N` variable in `inference.py`.

 You can utilise the model in multiple ways:

 ### 1. OpenGL-based Open3D GUI
 Open3D provides a decent GUI interface for visualizing 3D objects.
 There is a small GUI demo inside `demo_gui.py`.
 You can run it with the following command: